What happens if a visa application is refused? Or if a visa is cancelled? Generally, you can appeal and ask for a review of the decision.

 A member of the AAT will decide the appeal.
 This person is not employed by the Department of Home Affairs.
-In other words, this is an external review.
+In other words, this is an external, independent review.

 The simple fact is that if you lodge an appeal and you are unable to articulate your position, most likely you will lose.

 Find out more about the AAT Appeal Process

 We have posted a number of videos on our YouTube channel about AAT reviews.
 Here is an example in which Oszkar Denes, Immigration Lawyer explains the review process in the AAT’s Migration and Refugee Division.
 (Most cases are currently dealt with in this division, with the exception of character related issues and citizenship matters which are dealt with in the General Division.)